Squash and Carrot Casserole

 (Recipe from Connie Miller, when we attended First Baptist Church Indian Rocks, Largo, FL)

-2 lbs. fresh yellow or zucchini squash, sliced, cooked and drained
+- 2 lbs. fresh yellow or zucchini squash, sliced, cooked and drained

-1-2 carrots, sliced
+- 1-2 carrots, sliced

-1 small onion, finely chopped
+- 1 small onion, finely chopped

-1 can cream of chicken soup
+- 1 can cream of chicken soup

-1 cup sour cream
+- 1 cup sour cream

-1 stick butter, melted
+- 1 stick butter, melted

-½ of an 8-oz. pkg.
+- ½ of an 8-oz. pkg.
 Pepperidge Farm Herb Stuffing Mix

-Doesn’t this look marvelous?
+Doesn’t Squash and Carrot Casserole look marvelous?
 We love this great side dish.
-It’s great for holiday baking especially.
+It’s especially great for the holidays.